 During a fungal nail assessment, your My FootDr Podiatrist will:

-- Help you to leave the session knowing exactly what to do to finally get healthier looking nails.
+- Help you to leave the session knowing exactly what to do to finally get healthy, clear nails

 What to expect during your Lunula Cold Laser Fungal Nail Treatment

-- The nails will be photographed and prepared.
+- The nails will be photographed and prepared (trimmed, nail thickness reduced if required)

-- The lasers are not harmful to you in any way, as the computer uses very low power settings.
+- The lasers are not harmful to you in any way, as the machine uses very low power settings